Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Nonlocal Order and Quantum Gas Microscopy in Cold Atoms

 We imagine consistently starting the system in a fixed Majorana chain ground state $|\psi\rangle$.
 A tunneling Hamiltonian $H_{T}$ which for instance couples only sites $1$, $N$ is turned on rapidly, preserving the state.
 We may consider changing the experimental geometry to have the single chain folded into two in order to couple $1$, $N$.
 After dynamic evolution with $H_{T}$, the site fermion occupations are measured at specified times.
-Accurate knowledge of the coupling Hamiltonian parameters and amplitudes $|\beta_{ijk}|$, determined from previous repeated measurements, may enable extraction of the necessary relative phases and reconstruction of the string OP value.
+This information, along with accurate knowledge of the Hamiltonian parameters and amplitudes $|\beta_{ijk}|$ determined from repeated measurements, would enable extraction of the necessary relative phases and reconstruction of the string OP value.

-The practicality of the suggested scheme for current systems would need to be determined.
-A general challenge appears to be the number of measurements needed, as a ground state for N sites in the deepest regions of the topological phase consists of an exponential in N number of states in the site fermion basis, all with equal magnitude weights.
-Design of a protocol to enable extraction of the off-diagonal interference terms, if possible, would be interesting.
+The practicality of the suggested scheme for current systems remains to be determined.
+A general challenge appears to be the number of measurements needed, as a ground state for $N$ sites in the deepest regions of the topological phase consists of an exponential in $N$ number of states in the site fermion basis, all with equal magnitude weights.
+Design of a detailed protocol to enable extraction of the off-diagonal interference terms would be interesting and will be left to future work.